maxmurdoch/flock/src/pages/products/commercial.md

   description: |-
     * On-demand insurance from £4.95
     * EC785/2004 compliant policies
-    * Customisable Public Liability limits, from £1-10M
+    * Customisable Public Liability limits (from £1-10M)
-    * Drone and accessory cover, up to £25,000
+    * Drone and accessory cover (up to £25,000)
   header: 'Pay-as-you-fly drone insurance for commercial pilots '
 why:
-  description: Over 2000 UK drone pilots now use the Flock Cover app.
+  description: Over 2000 UK drone pilots now use Flock Cover.
   list:
     - text: >-
         We know two jobs are never the same.
 Customise your insurance